| | |

 However, when asked by a customer, they do sometimes put a blood groove on the Yuk-kakdo sword because it makes a whistling

 sound during Poomse practice.
+These

 swords can be bought for between 600,000 Won – 800,000 Won, about half the market price of similar swords.
+One interesting

 difference they mentioned between Korean and Japanese swords is that in the Korean design they use two pins to attach the

 pommel to the steel sword handle, whereas they said Japanese swords usually use only one pin.
+One of

 their more expensive swords looks a bit like the Yuk-kakdo, however is made with special Tanjo (pounded) steel and has gold

 inlay on the sword and sheath.
+Corea

 Dokum retail store is located at 162-10 Shinseongdon, Yusongkoo, Daejon,